-Bostonians don't take their nightlife too seriously, especially since most clubs close at 2am and Massachusetts state law forbids smoking in all bars, nightclubs and restaurants.
+Surprisingly, considering the huge student population, Bostonians don't take their nightlife too seriously; most clubs close by 2am and Massachusetts state law forbids smoking in all bars, nightclubs and restaurants.
 That said, Boston's entertainment and nightlife scene is still thriving with live bands, comedy acts and shows taking centre stage in the Theater District.

 Contrary to popular belief, not everybody knows your name in Boston's bar scene, but a beer at the 'Cheers' bar on 84 Beacon Street is a must for fans of the 80s TV show.
-Don't be disappointed though if you don't find your friends here, they're probably hitting some of Boston's hipper nightspots, such as one of the classiest spots in Boston, the Museum of Fine Arts, which features music and a cash bar every Friday evening in summer from 5:30pm onwards.
-Here crowds of 20- to 30-somethings mingle and socialise round the galleries while sipping on cocktails and wine.
+Don't be disappointed though if you don't find your friends here, they're probably hitting some of Boston's hipper nightspots.
+Boston's nightlife has a sophisticated edge, with a good dose of culture in the entertainment; popular spots to drink and mingle include venues like the Museum of Fine Arts, which often features live music and a cash bar on summer evenings.
+Crowds of classy 20- to 30-somethings mingle and socialise in the galleries and museums while sipping on cocktails and wine.
 Many Bostonians prefer to start off an evening with drinks in hotel lounges and bars, as they're much more civilised than many clubs and bars and patrons are able to converse easily.
 Once they're warmed up, the clubs are the place to be and Bostonians can party hard.

 Pool and bowling are popular pastimes in Boston and visitors will be spoilt for choice with the amount of bowling alleys and pool halls to choose from.
 Couple these activities with a few beers and you've got yourself a recipe for a more relaxed evening out - the choice of many Bostonians.

-Those looking for a cultural experience won't come away disappointed either, as the renowned Boston Pops Orchestra has regular performances at Symphony Hall.
+Those looking for theatre or classical music won't come away disappointed either, as the renowned Boston Pops Orchestra has regular performances at Symphony Hall.
 The Boston Symphony Orchestra also performs there, and the New England Conservatory is nearby, offering top-notch student performances for with no admission charge.

 Become our Boston Travel Expert